Vicious Rumors: Return to a traditional sound (2004–2012)

-Recent events (2013–present)
+Rotating more members and recent events (2013–present)

 A new studio album, Electric Punishment, was recorded and released on the SPV label in 2013.
 For their subsequent European tour, James Rivera returned temporarily to replace vocalist Allen.
 The Slovenian instrumentalist Tilen Hudrap took over for the departing Stephen Goodwin on bass and became the first European member of Vicious Rumors.
 Thaen Rasmussen and Bob Capka will alternate in those years the second guitar role.
 The band had played more than 70 shows in 2013, including several metal festivals (Alcatraz festival, Metaldays, Stonehenge festival, Bang Your Head festival, Headbanger's Open Air, Turock Summerfest), and a pre-show performance for the Bang Your Head!!! event in Germany, which again featured a special guest appearance by Kevin Albert.
 For the band's American tour, Dutch singer Nick Holleman took over as vocalist.